FurkanToprak/bubl/README.md

 # What
 * This is a pinterest-type app built for a Programming Studio Class.
-* This project is hosted through herokum at [https://bubl-board.herokuapp.com/](https://bubl-board.herokuapp.com/)
+* This project is hosted through heroku at [https://bubl-board.herokuapp.com/](https://bubl-board.herokuapp.com/)
 * View the backend [here](https://github.com/dylantheriot/bubl-backend)
 # Who